 Indoor comfort, especially in extreme climates, is a necessity for many people.
 Properly maintaining your cooling system through annual servicing costs around $100 per unit, and will help head off major repairs and alert you to when the unit is near the end of its useful life.

 Eventually, major components such as the evaporator coil or compressor will wear out.
 As repairs begin to mount, it becomes more cost effective to replace your system.
 The cost of an air conditioner or heat pump depends on the size of your home, among other factors.
 Replacing your unit with a new one will result in energy savings due to higher efficiency.
+Learn more about all HVAC repair and replacement costs sorted by the project.

 2. Furnace or Heating System ($250 to $9,000 | 13 – 20 Years)